TheInstituteOfCode/Tiff-test/_posts/2017-11-09-the-time-i-----transformed-my-body-and-mind-with-hiit.md

 Ok now that I have made that clear, let's get back to my health and fitness journey!

-**What does a BBG workout look like?**
+**What does a HIIT workout look like?**

-The BBG program includes 12 weeks of 28 minute workouts which vary in intensity and have a polymeric focus (jump/explosive movements).
-Each week has 3 main workouts; Monday, Wednesday, Friday and introduces Sunday challenges after the first few weeks.
-The workout will either be legs, arms, abs or full body.
+A HIIT workout is usually a series of exercises that are performed in a set amount of time or have a set amount of reps, followed by a short break.
+These exercises are repeated for period of 30 to 45 minutes with the intention being that your body continues to burn fat for hours after you have finished the workout.&nbsp;

-**An example of a Legs Day:**
+**An example of a 30 minute Legs Day:**

 Set A - 10 x burpees, 15 x jump squats, 24 x walking lunges, 30 x jump lunges